-- Routine Diagnostic Services, such as:
+- Routine Diagnostic Services, including:

 - Routine radiology: Consisting of x-rays, ultrasound, and nuclear medicine;

-- Routine medical procedures: Consisting of ECG, EEG and other diagnostic medical procedures approved by the Health Benefit Plan; and
+- Routine medical procedures: Consisting of ECG, EEG, Nuclear Cardiology Imaging and other diagnostic medical procedures approved by the Health Benefit Plan; and

 - Allergy testing: Consisting of percutaneous, intracutaneous and patch tests.

-- Non-Routine Diagnostic Services, such as:
+- Non-Routine Diagnostic Services, including:

-- Nuclear Cardiology Imaging;

 - Operative and diagnostic endoscopies;

-- MRI/MRA:
+- MRI/MRA;

-- CT Scans;
+- CT Scans, and

+- PET Scans.

+- Genetic testing and counseling.

+- This includes services provided to a Member at risk for a specific disease that is a result of:

+- Family history; or

+- Exposure to environmental factors that are known to cause physical or mental disorders.